athul/waka-readme/README.md

 1. You need to update the markdown file(.md) with 2 comments.
 You can refer [here](#update-your-readme) for updating it.
 2. You'll need a Wakatime API Key.
 You can get that from your Wakatime Account Settings
     - You can refer [here](#new-to-wakatime),if you're new to Wakatime
+    -
 3. **Optional** You'll need a GitHub API Token with `repo` scope from [here](https://github.com/settings/tokens) if you're running the action not in your Profile Repository
     - You can use [this](#other-repository-not-profile) example to work it out
-4. You need to save the if the Wakatime API Key (and the GitHub API Token, if you need it) in the repository secrets.
-You can find that in the Settings of your Repository.
+4. You need to save the Wakatime API Key (and the GitHub API Token, if you need it) in the repository secrets.
+You can find that in the Settings of your Repository.Be sure to save those as the following.
+    - Wakatime-api-key as `WAKATIME_API_KEY = <your wakatime API Key>`and
+    - The GitHub Access Token as `GH_TOKEN=<your github access token>`
 5. You can follow either of the Two Examples according to your needs to get started with.
 > I strongly suggest you to run the Action in your Profile Repo since you won't be needing a GitHub Access Token